OctopusDeploy/blog/blog/2023-02/definitions-of-lead-time/index.md

 The different definitions of lead time reflect various customer perceptions of parts of the same process.
 You can use as many measurements of lead and cycle times as you need to find and resolve constraints in your system.
 You can track the lead times over the long term and use cycle times temporarily as part of a specific improvement exercise.

-When you make an improvement or optimization, lead time can help you understand whether you're making a positive impact on the whole system.
+When you improve or optimize, lead time can help you understand if you're positively impacting the whole system.

 Happy deployments!